Interface IEbicsSecurityMedium

 Parameters

-System.String sPIN
+sPIN string

 The security token PIN for authentication.
 This may be an empty string if no PIN is required.
 It must not be null.